 - Add the ginger.
 Continue to sauté gently, and on low heat, stirring continuously, until the ginger just starts to brown.

 - Add the turmeric powder and red chili, and stir for a few seconds to release the aroma.
 Turn off the heat.

 - Pour the tempered spices and ghee over the cooked dal, and add salt.
-Stir well, bring back up to a boil, and simmer for 2-3 minutes to combine the flavors.
+Stir well, bring back up to a boil, and simmer for 2-3 minutes to combine the flavors and cook the salt.
 Add the fresh lemon.
-Taste, and adjust for salt, red chili, and lemon, and add more if you prefer.
-It should be very flavorful and perfectly balanced.
+Taste, and adjust for salt, red chili, and lemon.
+Add more if you need to balance the flavors.
+Stir in the cilantro.
 Turn off the heat and enjoy.

 - For a complete meal, serve with basmati rice, and a cooked vegetable.
 You could either spoon the dal on top of the rice, or mix the rice and dal together to create the dish known as “dal rice.”
 For exceptional taste, add a dab of ghee on top of the dal just before serving.